erusseil/HPTLC_extractor/README.md

 # HPTLC Extractor

-This small python package has been made to enable the conversion from HTPLC image to json files, with the aim of creating standardize databases.
+This small python package has been made to enable the conversion from HTPLC image to json files, with the aim of creating standardize databases and studying relationships within.

 ## Installation